CodeStitchOfficial/Beginner-Astro-v4-Starter-Kit/README.md

 2. Follow the instructions to create a new repository, using this repo as a template.
 3. When created, clone the repository to your local machine.
 4. Run `npm install` to install all dependencies.
-5. Run `npm start` to start the project and spin up a development server on `localhost:8080`.
+5. Run `npm run dev` to start the project and spin up a development server on `localhost:4321`.

-Running `npm start` will start a development server, begin LESS preprocessing and start up the CMS (accessible by visiting the `/admin` path).
+Running `npm run dev` will start a development server and begin LESS preprocessing.

 Next, it is recommended to update `data/client.json` with some new information about this project.
 Through the power of templating, the project's `<head>` and contact information will automatically be filled out, providing a first peek into some of the benefits of SSGs.

-Finally, you can find all of CodeStitches `:root` variables, as well as .cs-topper, .cs-title and .cs-text, within the `root` stylesheet.
+You can find all of CodeStitches `:root` variables, as well as .cs-topper, .cs-title and .cs-text, within the `root` stylesheet.
 Feel free to adjust these, or use our Content Flair micro-stitches, to update site-wide styles quickly.

+In the `components` folder live all your custom components in `.astro` formet.
+They take advantage of Astro's style-scoping.
+Any styles you write in `Header.astro` will not escape that file.

 <a name="expandingTheProject"></a>